jcs-instructor/mobtimer/backlog.md

 # Next (CURRENT TOP GOALS: 1.
 DOGFOOD, 2.
 PREP FOR CUSTOMERS TO USE)

 - [ ] **Address Edit Participants & Roles flakiness**
-      - [ ] Refactor: MockClientSocket.onmessageReceived method to be a real mock, not a dummny.
-See code comments.
+      - [x] Refactor: MockClientSocket.onmessageReceived method to be a real mock, not a dummy.
       - [ ] Refactor: Rename socketMobSocketMap to reflect what it is (Key: IClientSocket, Value: Client)
       - [ ] Refactor: Remove unused code from mockSocket integration tests
       - [ ] Refactor: For all IClientSocket files, group fields at the top and methods at the bottom.